 13 Comae Berenices is a blue main sequence dwarf star that can be located in the constellation of ComaBerenices.
-HIP is the reference name for the star in the Hipparcos Star Catalogue.
-The Id of the star in the Henry Draper catalogue is HD.
-13 Comae Berenices has alternative name(s), 13 Comae Berenices.
+HIP60514 is the reference name for the star in the Hipparcos Star Catalogue.
+The Id of the star in the Henry Draper catalogue is HD107966.
+13 Comae Berenices has alternative name(s), 13 Comae Berenices , 13 Com.

 The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
-The Right Ascension is how far expressed in time (hh:mm:ss) the star is from celestial equator.
-The Declination is how up or down compared to the celestial equator and is expressed in degrees.
+The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
+If the R.A. is positive then its eastwards.
+The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
 For 13 Comae Berenices, the location is 12h 24m 18.54 and +26d05`55.0 .

 |Traditional Name||13 Comae Berenices|

 |Alternative Name(s)||13 Comae Berenices|

 |Hipparcos Library I.D.||60514|